ToolGrad: Efficient Tool-use Dataset Generation with Textual "Gradients"

 \subsection{Generation Configuration}

 In this work, we choose the number of API proposals as $m=3$, and the API batch size $bs=50$.
 Each generation loop takes 10 iteration steps, which we observed is sufficient to generate complex API-use workflows.
-We chose $p=20$ when sampling negative APIs and \textit{gpt-4.1-mini} as our LLM for data generation.
+We chose $p=10$ when sampling negative APIs and \textit{gemini-2.5-flash-lite} as our LLM for data generation.
+We chose the lite model for its cost-effectiveness, and its benefit in low-latency response capability.
+The low-latency benefits are crucial for our framework to generate data within a reasonable amount of time.
+The framework for 500 times using different seeds, constituting \datasetname.
+We then further format the generated samples into a supervised finetuning set for single-turn tool uses, equivalent to the tasks defined in Berkeley Function Calling Leaderboard (BFCL) v1/v2~\cite{patil2023gorillalargelanguagemodel}.
+The LLM is provided with an OpenAI-style tool-use definition and trained to output a Python-style tool use.
+Appendix~\ref{appendix: dataset} provides more details on our prompt templates.